Ikata Nuclear Power Plant: Accidents

 On 3 March 2004, there was a coolant leak in Unit 3.

 Technical achievements

 On 13 August 2003, the maximum burnup for spent fuel was changed from 48,000 MWd/ton to 55,000 MWd/ton.

 In January 2006 Mitsubishi Heavy Industries announced the completion of the replacement of the internal structure of the No.1 reactor.
-It was the world's first all-in-one extraction and replacement of the core internals of a PWR reactor.
+It was the world's first all-in-one-piece extraction and replacement of the core internals of a PWR reactor.
 The upper and lower internals of the reactor were replaced in order to accommodate more control rods and allow for higher fuel burnup.

 In 2010, a partial MOX fuel core was loaded into the No.3 reactor for the cycle beginning 24 February 2010.

 Maintenance in 2011

 On Sunday 4 September reactor no. 1 was shut down for regular inspections.
 These check-ups would last at least three months.
 At that time reactor No.3 was also shut down, although the normal inspections were long time finished before September.
 To resume operation, a stress test was required for all suspended reactors by the government, after the accidents in Fukushima.
 The Ehime prefectural government said it would decide whether to approve the resumption of operations after the results of the safety test came out.
 The Shikoku Electric Power Company said that if the No. 3 reactor did not resume operations, power supplies would be very tight in winter when electricity demand would be high.
 It was considered to restart a thermal power-plant which had been long out of use.